Send an SMS Message

 "frequency": 2,

-With the properties field you can include Liquid Templates variables in your messages.
-This allows custom messages to each subscriber but only one call to the API.
-This is useful to include a subscriber's first name or a custom link to a message.
+With the `properties` field, you can include Liquid template variables in your messages.
+This lets you personalize each subscriber's message with a single API call.
+This is useful for a subscriber's first name or a custom link.

-The properties field is a map between the individual subscribers you're sending your message to, and the values of the variables in your message.
-These variables only exist in the context of a single send, and each property must be explicitly enumerated in the properties array if a corresponding property is used in the message.
-For predefined subscriber fields that persist beyond a single send, subscriber attributes can be used.
+The `properties` field is a map between the subscribers you're sending to and the values of the variables in your message.
+These variables exist only in the context of a single send.
+Each property must be explicitly defined in the `properties` object if it is used in the message.
+For predefined subscriber fields that persist beyond a single send, use subscriber attributes.

-Note that Properties are not the same as Subscriber Attributes, a separately defined system for tracking fields stored on a subscriber record.
+Note that **Properties** are not the same as **Subscriber Attributes**.
+Subscriber attributes are a separate system for tracking fields stored on a subscriber record.

-Custom Subscriber Attributes - are defined fields for a subscriber that can be added and edited through the API, platform, Workflow Builder and more.
-Subscriber attributes are enclosed in single square brackets:
+* [**Custom Subscriber Attributes**](https://developers.mobile-text-alerts.com/tutorials/manage-subscribers/assign-custom-subscriber-attributes) - are defined fields for a subscriber that can be added and edited through the API, platform, Workflow Builder and more.
+Subscriber attributes are enclosed in single square brackets: `[first name]`

 "firstName": "John",